-Two out of five surveyed fee-only advisors said they made the changes to be more accommodating and flexible to meet clients where they are, according to latest Wealthramp report
+2 out of 5 surveyed advisors made the changes to be more accommodating and flexible to meet clients where they are, according to latest Wealthramp report.

 San Francisco, Calif. – Fee-only advisors are listening to consumers who say they want to pay differently.
 According to the quarterly advisor survey by Wealthramp, 57% of fee-only advisors surveyed said they now give their clients the option of paying flat fees, annual retainers or assets under management-based fees – or in many cases a combination of both.
 What’s more, two out of five (40%) said they changed or are in the process of changing their fee structure to accommodate client needs over the past 6-12 months.

 “The financial advice industry is going through massive change, particularly around firm accountability and transparency.
 Consumers are more educated about the costs of working with an advisor, in large part because of information online and tools that make it easier for consumers to invest on their own,” said Pam Krueger, founder and CEO of Wealthramp. “ A growing number of people no longer desire or accept a client-advisor relationship defined by assets under management.
 They are more interested in advisors willing to collaborate with them and find a working relationship that makes sense for their budget and financial needs.”